 For those of you in the know, you will know that meta description tags are no longer a search ranking factor (Google announced this way back in 2009).

-However, your meta description is shown in the search results under your page title and can affect click through rate.
-A well crafted description can entice users to choose YOUR website to click on out of all the available results and Google has also stated that click through rates can positively affect rankings.
-Both of these facts should give us enough reason to make sure that along with our page titles we also optimise our meta descriptions!
+However, your meta description is often shown in the search results under your page title and can affect click through rate.
+A well crafted description can entice users to choose YOUR website to click on out of all the available results and Google has also stated that click through rates may positively affect rankings.
+Both of these facts should give us enough reason to make sure that along with our page titles we also optimise our meta descriptions.

 Meta descriptions should also follow some best practices in terms of length (see the serp preview tool linked to above) and also should be unique for each page.
 If you are just not inspired enough to write unique, compelling meta descriptions for each page of your website then it is ok to omit them – but really, most pages in a hotel website that is typically not very large should have unique meta descriptions!